PitcherFfionLily/WoodyDebris-DataPipeline/README.md

   - *year* column specifies the year of the error.
   - *uniqid* column identifies the uniq ID given to each row within that data file.
   - *Field* column specifies the column the error to be corrected occured.
-  - *OldValue* the exisiting value that need to be changed.
+  - *OldValue* the exisiting value that needs to be changed.
   - *NewValue* the correct value to be inserted.
   - *Blank* specifies whether row needs to be removed entirely. blank=FALSE, Y=TRUE.
   - *Observer* initials of person who identified the error and applied the change.